-This will allow council to trial a Noise Management Plan for licenced venues that have amplified music, and for council, venues and the community to understand the practical aspects of noise management in the precinct.
+The LEP change allows Council to trial a Noise Management Plan for licenced venues that have amplified music, and for Council, venues and the community to experience the practical aspects of changes to noise management in the precinct.

-The change could facilitate more entertainment to support venues and an active night time economy.
+Special entertainment precincts aim to encourage more live entertainment to support venues, performers and an active night time economy.

-An Explanation of Intended Effect (EIE) for changes to trial the Inner West special entertainment precinct in Enmore Road was on exhibition from 10 June 2022 until 8 July 2022.
-Visit the Planning Portal to find out more and read the EIE.
+An Explanation of Intended Effect (EIE) for changes to trial the Inner West’s special entertainment precinct in Enmore Road was exhibited from 10 June until 8 July 2022.
+Visit the Planning Portal to read the EIE and submissions.

 A special entertainment precinct is a defined area where sound from licenced venues with amplified music is managed by councils through their Noise Management Plan.

-Councils can identify a precinct by amending their Local Environmental Plan.
+Councils can identify a precinct by amending their Local Environmental Plan and publishing the Noise Management Plan on their website.
 A precinct may be a single venue, streetscape or other defined area.
 How council decide where is suitable for a special entertainment precinct will depend on local amenities, existing infrastructure, and current (or intended) neighbourhood character.